maryamkianfar/test2/README.md

 You can use this to do many things
 Testing
 -------
-And you can use it for testing as well
+And you can use it for testing as well:tada: